silvanadrian/SE2019/lectures/w2/lecture2.md

 * Deliver GUI

 ### 3-8: What is the difference between a cross-functional team and a subsystem team?
+Subsystem team, only members which understand each subsytem, while cross-functional being able to switch

 ### 3-11: As member of a user interface team developing a form you should find out which fields are required and which are optional.
 How do you find out?

+Talk to Business Anaalyst or Business, who makes the requirements.